TandaHQ/work-samples/adnat (backend)/README.md

 Some people have 2+ jobs.
 Extend organisation functionality to allow users to belong to more than one organisation.
 You will need to rethink the shifts model.
 Shifts currently belong to a user (who belongs to a single organisation).
 If there are multiple organisations involved, this falls apart, because you don't know which organisation the user worked the shift at.

 #### 9. Hotwire on Rails (tricky)
-Hotwire is a Ruby on Rails front-end framework that allows for partial page reloads, handling front-end user actions on the DOM, and much more.
+Hotwire is a Ruby on Rails front-end framework that allows for partial page reloads, handling of front-end DOM actions, and much more.
 You can learn more about it here: https://hotwired.dev/.
 Experiment with the framework and see if you can add a turbo frame or a Stimulus controller to your project!

 #### 10. Functional or Unit tests
 Adding tests is a good idea.
 We don't mandate that you write any for this challenge, but feel free to go ahead and write some tests for your code.